artalar/reatom/docs/packages/_reatom_react.md

 ### useAction

-Binds action and dispatch to the store provided in the context.
+Creates a handle, which dispatches the action to the store provided in the context.

 #### Basic (useAction)